kriskros09/web-dashboard/README.md

 ## About The Project

-This project is a React Typescript project and it utilises an API built by GoodOwl.
+This project is a React Typescript project.
 It also uses other third paty libraries for different features ( take a look a the pakcage.json for more information )

 ### Built With